pretix/pretix-docs/docs/topics/products.md

 | 14:00-16:00 | Workshop 2 (first half) | Talk 3                   |
 | 16:00-18:00 | Workshop 2 (second half | Talk 4                   |

-In this case, we recommend that you go to Settings, then Plugins and activate the plugin Agenda constraints.
+This issue can be solved with the "Agenda constraints" plugin.
+In order to activate that plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and open the :btn:Features: tab.
+Seek out the "Agenda constraints" plugin in the list and click the :btn:Enable: button next to it.

 Then, create a product (without variations) for every single part that should be bookable (talks 1-4 and long workshops 1 and 2) as well as appropriate quotas for each of them.